 There are several tape colors provided by brands such as Scotch.
 The color options indicate how easily the tape sticks and releases on specific surfaces.
-If the wrong tape is used, it could result in surface damages and could leave excessive residual glue behind.
+If the wrong tape is used, it could result in surface damage and could leave excessive residual glue behind.

 Manufacture tape standards vary and provide no unilateral or definitive measures.
 So, not all Blue Tape is the same.
 Therefore, reading tape labels is critical.

 Blue painters’ tape ranges from cost-effective paper options to plastic.
 Blue painter’s tape also has different surface contact options.
 If left for longer than the recommended timeframe, the tape could tear upon removal, leave adhesive residue behind, or, even worse, damage surfaces by not releasing.